Resources

 Templates

-The following are Word document versions of the templates available in the Club Operations Manual.
-Feel free to download and edit as much as needed for your club’s needs.
-If you do use our templates but make sure at minimum you read through them thoroughly and update them with your club name.
+The following are templates we have available for Swim BC clubs to use.
+To request a template, please email Hughanna Gaw, our Executive Director.
+If you do use our templates, please make sure you read through them thoroughly and update them with your club name.

 - Nominations Committee Terms of Reference